 How a confession of judgment works

-If the business as an entity signs a COJ, then the lender could only go after business assets to pay the debt.
+If the business as an entity signs a confession of judgment, then the lender could only go after business assets to pay the debt.
 But if an individual business owner signs the document or personally guarantees the small business loan, then the lender has the right to seize personal assets.
 When you sign a COJ with your own name, you stand to lose your business or your belongings, or both, if you fail to pay back the money borrowed.

 Check your state’s regulations

-Confession of judgement sample
+Confession of judgement example

 - Your name.

 You would sign the form or clause, waiving your right to legal defense against the judgment.
 The confession of judgment would have no effect on you if it is not filed in court.
 But if you violate your loan agreement, the lender could then immediately file the signed document.
 You can view Virginia’s confession of judgment form as an example of what you may encounter.

 You are not required to sign a confession of judgment for a creditor or lender, but if you don’t, the lender may reject your application.
 As mentioned earlier, certain types of business financing, like equipment loans and merchant cash advances from nonbank business lenders, are more likely to come with confession of judgment.
 If you are uncomfortable signing a COJ, you could ask the lender to remove it from your loan agreement.
 Or, you could continue shopping for funding to find a business loan from a traditional lender, which may be less likely to ask you to sign a confession of judgment.

 If you are able to negotiate a financing arrangement without a confession of judgment , the lender would have to take you to court to pursue a judgment if you fail to repay your debt.
 The lender may tack the court costs and attorney fees onto your original debt, increasing the total amount you’d owe.